dawnwages/gatsby-blog/content/blog/2021-01-01-coding-challenges.md

   - coding
   - interviews
 ---
+It isn't productive to just lament that the industry wasn't made for me, thankfully I've built a great career for myself, but occasionally I enter the fray.
+Here's a list of my most notable exercises:

-Check out my reading list to see what I've been doing to level up in my full stack engineer skills.
+Check out my [reading list](/) to see what I've been doing to level up in my full stack engineer skills.

 \------------------------------------------